groboclown/fonzrecon/docs/rest-api.md

 * Paging:
   * Accepts the standard [paging](#paging) parameters.
-* *TODO this API needs ways to search the list of users.*
+* `like` - a regular expression for matching the username or names.

 **Returns:**